daemonbsd56/nyx/README.md

 		# useradd -m -G users,wheel,video,audio -s /bin/bash emmett
 		# passwd emmett

-*Note: At this stage you can reboot to test you Nyx or you can install needed package like dhcpcd for networking, Xorg for gui and etc.*
+*Note: At this stage you may reboot and  test your Nyx or you can continue and install needed packages like dhcpcd for networking, Xorg for gui and etc.*

-*Note: In the temporary nyx directory copied earlier theres a directory 'listinstall' which have list package to install dependecy order sorted.
-You can install it by using `listinstall` script which is come with scratchpkg.
+*Note: In the temporary nyx directory copied earlier, there is  a directory 'listinstall' which contains a  package list to install.
+This one is already sorted by dependency and is really handy.
+You can install it by using `listinstall` script which is provided by scratchpkg.
 Example: 'listinstall /nyx/listinstall/xorg'*